JsAppNinja/plugga/docs/API.md

   * `prev` and `next` fields will not exist for the first and last pages respectively
   * `href` params `page` and `size` are dependent on the original query
   * `content` field will contain the entries for that page, the format of which is dependent on the entity
+  * Each request made to paginated sources have three optional queries that can be added on to the url
+        * `page=0` returns the page number
+        * `size=4` returns the size of the `content` field - the number of entities returned per page
+        * `sort=name` sorts based on field (the options available for this is therefore different for each entity)
 # `/api/cards/`
   * Returned body (will be in an array `[]` if more than one).
     See section on `/api/sides/` for info on what is in 'sides' field.